abdulrahamanvrsec/srsrealestatespublic/README.md

 ## 📢 Disclaimer

 > **⚠️ NOTE:** **Due to client confidentiality, the source code cannot be shared publicly.
 However, the project can be provided or demonstrated upon request.
-This project was developed based on specific client requirements.To view website functionality view functionality video download from source**
+This project was developed based on specific client requirements.To view website functionality view functionality video download from source.**

 ![Screenshot 2025-05-31 150206](https://github.com/user-attachments/assets/6c174b0d-d9e8-46ee-a128-4fbbedb16ea3)